Two officers, suspect identified in fatal shooting at Innisfil, Ont. home

 Authorities said both officers were shot inside the home.

 "It is with profound sadness that I announce the death of Const.
-Devon Northup and Const.
-Morgan Russel," South Simcoe Police Acting Chief John Van Dyke said during a press conference Wednesday afternoon.
+Devon Northrup and Const.
+Morgan Russell," South Simcoe Police Acting Chief John Van Dyke said during a press conference Wednesday afternoon.

 "Words cannot describe our grief," Van Dyke said.
 "This is personal for me.
 I went to police college with Morgan 33 years ago."